The definitive ranking of every Supernatural episode

 87. "Safe House" (Season 11, Episode 16)

-Midway through season 11, Supernatural took a break from the Amara of it all with this episode, which featured the more than welcomed return of Bobby and Rufus via flashbacks that ran parallel to the present day storyline involving The Winchesters hunting a soul eater.
+Midway through season 11, Supernatural took a break from the Amara of it all with this episode, which features the more than welcome return of Bobby and Rufus via flashbacks that ran parallel to the present-day storyline involving The Winchesters hunting a soul eater.

 86. "Lost and Found" (Season 13, Episode 1)

 Dean comes face-to-face with Billie, who's now the new Death.